Selection Sort

 What’s included

-The Interpreter Pattern is a Behavioral Design Pattern.
-This pattern allows you to implement your own programming language by working with an AST tree, the vertices of which are terminal and non-terminal expressions that implement the Interpret method, which provides the functionality of the language.
+The Interpreter pattern is a Behavioral design pattern.
+This pattern allows you to implement your own programming language by working with an AST tree, the nodes of which are terminal and non-terminal expressions that implement the Interpret method, which provides the functionality of the language.

-• Terminal expression – e.g. string constant – “Hello World”
+• Terminal expression – for example, the string constant – “Hello World”

-• Non-terminal expression – e.g. Print(“Hello World”), contains Print and an argument from the Terminal expression “Hello World”
+• A non-terminal expression – for example Print(“Hello World”) – contains Print and the argument from the Terminal expression “Hello World”

-What’s the difference?
-The difference is that the interpretation on terminal expressions ends, and for non-terminal expressions it continues deep into all incoming nodes/arguments.
-If the AST tree consisted only of non-terminal expressions, then the application would never complete, because some end of any process is required, this end is what terminal expressions are, they usually contain data, for example, strings.
+What is the difference?
+The difference is that interpretation ends on terminal expressions, and for non-terminal expressions it continues in depth along all incoming nodes/arguments.
+If the AST tree consisted only of non-terminal expressions, then the application execution would never be completed, since some finiteness of any process is required, and this finiteness is represented by terminal expressions, they usually contain data, such as strings.

 An example of an AST tree is below: